coatsy/Caap-Context-Stack/ProactiveBot/README.md

 If not using Cortana or their userInfo does not contain their address then the bot asks the user to confirm their address.
 To confirm their address the bot uses the location-dialog as per this https://github.com/Microsoft/BotBuilder-Location/tree/master/Node

-Ensure you complete a .env file with your Application ID and Password and your Bing API key
+Ensure you complete a .env file with your Application ID and Password